gaurang2001/connect-4/README.md

-# connect-4
+# Connect-4
 Connect-4 Real-Time Multiplayer Web Application using Node.js

-## Details to set up your keys.js file
+## Details to set up your .env file

+A .env.template file has been included in the root directory so as to provide a template to change it according to your needs.

 ### Google

-> To deploy this application you need to set up the credentials for Google Oauth
+> To deploy this application you need to set up the credentials for Google OAuth

 Navigate to this [site](https://console.developers.google.com/apis/credentials).
-Setup the Oauth credentials by following this [tutorial](https://youtu.be/9x66l93iEW0).
+Setup the OAuth credentials by following this [tutorial](https://youtu.be/9x66l93iEW0).
-Once you get the credential, add the clientID and clientsecret in the keys.js file at the appropriate place.
+Once you get the credential, add the clientID and clientSecret in the .env file at clientID and clientSecret respectively.

 ### Session Key

-> This is to setup the cookie key for you application
+> This is to setup the cookie key for your application

-Add any string in place of the example string there to use that as your cookie key.
+Add any string in place of the example string in cookieKey to use that as your cookie key .

+### Port Number (Optional)

+> To change it to preferred port number

+Add a new variable called "PORT" and assign the value of whichever port number you wish to run your application on.

+#### After these changes, make sure to rename the .env.template file to .env

 ## Technical Specifications

 #### Versions